marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 ## Push

-To sync the changes we have made locally to our repository in GitHub we use a command called “Push”.
+To sync the changes we have made locally to our repository in GitHub we use a command called `Push`.
 First we will look at the steps to push the changes with the Git client.

 ### Push with Git